 Year-Round Spots to Stay at Camp Ondessonk

 Camp Ondessonk has several cabin or tent camping options for any group throughout the year.
 The amenities vary for each, but all are sure to provide a rustic and peaceful getaway for guests.
-To make a reservation to stay in any of our cabin units or tent areas, fill out the Group Reservation Form found by clicking a link at the bottom of this page.
+To make a reservation to stay in any of our cabin units or tent areas, fill out a Reservation Form found by clicking a link at the bottom of this page.